 12 ounces chocolate, chopped in largish chunks (about 1/4-inch wide) – I used 72% bittersweet chocolate, but you use whatever kind you want.
 This is the main flavor of the cookie, so again, I suggest you use your favorite chocolate.
 I save some larger chunks of chocolate for sticking into the dough after I have scooped them, so they melt on top of the cookie and look dramatic.

 Flaky Sea Salt – Flavor and pretty.
 The contrast of salt and sweet is addictive.
 It is why candy bars have sooooooo much salt in them.
 It enhances the flavors it’s combined with.
 I use flaky sea salt because it gives you a nice BIG hit of salt and also it looks pretty on the cookie and that does count.

 To mix and bake the chocolate chip cookies:

 Whisk together the flour, baking soda and salt in a bowl.

-In a stand mixer, fitted with the paddle attachment, cream the butter on medium speed until light and fluffy, then add the shortening until even mixed in.
+In a stand mixer, fitted with the paddle attachment, cream the butter on medium speed until light and fluffy, then add the shortening until evenly mixed in.
 Add sugars and beat for 3 minutes on medium speed.
 Mix in vanilla.
 Add eggs one at a time and mix on medium-low speed just until incorporated.
 Add flour and mix just until incorporated.
 Mix in chocolate.
 Scoop cookie dough using a portion scoop, I used a 3 ounce (83g) scoop.
-You can make the cookies larger or smaller, but it will effect the baking time.
+You can make the cookies larger or smaller, but it will affect the baking time.